2sic/2sxc-docs/docs-src/pages/abyss/releases/history/v21/_changes06.00.md

 1. 🧑🏼‍💻 Special feature to disable App-Restore, to protect source systems from accidentally resetting the app (can happen if source / target look very similar)
 1. 🛡️ PageShield FloodGates: Beta implementation to protect against combinations from multiplying
+1. ⚡ LightSpeed: Feature to enable ZIP compression in memory to reduce memory usage (Patron Performance feature)
+1. ⚡ LightSpeed: API and EndPoint to flush cache by app (still experimental)

 #### OData